Who we are

 Every year, thousands of people in the UK face court alone.
 Often through no choice of their own, they must represent themselves at a moment that could determine the rest of their life.
 They may face divorce, eviction from their home, or the loss of their children.
 In an unfamiliar courtroom, up against a party with legal representation, the process can be stressful and confusing.

 We stand with those who have nowhere else to turn.
 We provide a free service across England and Wales, offering support and guidance before, during, and after court.
 We make sure people facing court are not alone, and help them navigate a complex legal system with dignity and self-assurance.
-Our nearly 500 volunteers help clients put their papers in order, so they are clear about what they need to say in court and so that they can best represent themselves.
+Our 600+ volunteers help clients to feel clear about what they need to do when they have no option but to represent themselves.
 We ensure that those facing court alone feel prepared and supported in accessing justice.

 Our Trustees

-• Zubair Chaudry - Zubair joined HMRC in 2014, now working as a tax litigator in the Solicitors' Office.
+- Zubair Chaudhry - Zubair joined HMRC in 2014, now working as a tax litigator in the Solicitors' Office.
 Since 2019, he has also sat as a Magistrate.

 Leadership Team